Zaclin-GIT/MDB/docs/getting-started.md

 5. **Interact with the UI:**
    - Click the "Click Me!" button
-   - Check the logs for "Button was clicked!"
+   - Check the console or logs for "Button was clicked!"

 ---